-During our year ended December 31, 2019, our nominating/corporate governance committee held 2 formal meetings and had a number of ad hoc discussions between one or more members of the committee.
-The members of our nominating/corporate governance committee are Martin J. Joyce, Jesse Treu, Ph.D. and Richard H. Douglas, Ph.D.
-Dr. Treu serves as the chair of the nominating/corporate governance committee.
+During our year ended December 31, 2020, our nominating/corporate governance committee held 3 formal meetings and had a number of ad hoc discussions between one or more members of the committee.
+The current members of our nominating/corporate governance committee are Martin J. Joyce, M.B.A., Ben Bronstein, M.D. and Richard H. Douglas, Ph.D.
+Ben Bronstein, M.D. serves as the chair of the nominating/corporate governance committee.
+Dr. Bronstein replaced Jesse Treu Ph.D. as a member and chair of our nominating/corporate governance committee following Dr. Treu's resignation as a director in January 2021.

 Pursuant to the nominating/corporate governance committee charter, the functions of this committee include, among other things:

-- identifying, evaluating, and making recommendations to our Board of Directors and our stockholders concerning nominees for election to our Board of Directors, to each of its committees and committee chairs; - annually reviewing the performance and effectiveness of our Board of Directors and developing and overseeing a performance evaluation process; - annually evaluating the performance of management, the Board of Directors and each board committee against their duties and responsibilities relating to corporate governance; - annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - generally advising the Board of Directors on corporate governance matters.
+- •identifying, evaluating, and making recommendations to our Board of Directors and our stockholders concerning nominees for election to our Board of Directors, to each of its committees and committee chairs: - •annually reviewing the performance and effectiveness of our Board of Directors and developing and overseeing a performance evaluation process; - •annually evaluating the performance of management, the Board of Directors and each board committee against their duties and responsibilities relating to corporate governance; - •annually evaluating adequacy of our corporate governance structure, policies, and procedures; and - •generally advising the Board of Directors on corporate governance matters.